 For both Business and Enterprise users Office 365 also offers eDiscovery features , enabling organizations to search for, and create custom rules to selectively retain and analyze user data within their domain.

-If you can see it, chances are the administrator can see it, and decide on any number of retention rules they would like.
+If you can see it, chances are the administrator can see it.
+They may also maintain that records of what you looked at, and when.

 For example, when you delete an email, it’s not necessarily gone; the administrator can decide whether to retain it, or place a retention policy on the user’s entire mailbox.